rahuldey/rag-llm-demo/README.md

 ## Running

-1. Place your PDF files in the `docs/` directory.
+1. Place your document files (PDF, TXT, PPT, PPTX) in the `docs/` directory.

 2. Start the server: